ahmadsoe/ember-highcharts/README.md

 ember install:addon ember-highcharts
 ```

-This addon will use Highcharts by default, if you want to use Highstocks, Highmaps and/or Highcharts-more, add this options to your `Brocfile.js`:
+This addon will use Highcharts by default, if you want to use Highstocks, Highmaps, Highcharts-more and/or Highcharts-3D, add this options to your `Brocfile.js`:

 ```javascript
 var app = new EmberApp({